Whazaaaaa/GoonUtils/README.md

 There are a few basic command next to the modules.
 For example `/goon reload`
 * info - Info about the plugin
 * reload - Reload configs (note a `/sponge plugins reload` will also work)
+* where - Tells player who does the command in which dimension he/she is
 #### Broadcast
 All broadcast command start with `broadcast`.
 So for example `/goon broadcast list`
 * list - Show a list of current broadcasts